 The Castolon store changed management and got its fourth storekeeper in 1961, when Cartledge sold his property to the National Park Service for inclusion in Big Bend National Park.
 National Park Concessions, Inc., took over from the Cartledges and began running the store as a park concessioner.
 Today, park concessioner Forever Resorts, Inc. manages the Castolon Store year-round for visitors.

 In the past thirty years, a few changes have taken place.
 The ice box was converted to electric.
-A microwave oven now reorganizes the molecular structure of sandwiches on the counter.
+A microwave oven now heats sandwiches on the counter.
 Candelilla wax and furs have given way to snacks and tourist information as major commodities at the store, and the area is now sought after for rare bird sightings rather than farmland.
 Although still isolated by most American standards, telephones and paved roads now link Castolon to the outside world.
 Still, much remains the same.